 Common Name: Lesser Dodder

-Cuscuta epythymum is a Annual up to 1.00 metres tall.
+Cuscuta epythymum is an annual plant that can grow up to 1.00 metres tall.

 It has medicinal uses.